khamosh-nigahen/Log-Analysis-Project/README.md

 ```

 ## Execute:
-Run `python3 reporting_tool.py` in terminal to generate the database report
+Run `python3 reporting_tool.py` in terminal to generate the database report and check `log_analysis.txt` file.

 ## License:
 The content of this repository is licensed under a [MIT LICENSE](https://choosealicense.com/licenses/mit/#)